 AllState’s event liability coverage protects wedding hosts in case someone is injured at the wedding or if there’s any property damage.

-Customers interested in purchasing wedding insurance through AllState will need to work with a local agency to get a quote.
+Customers interested in purchasing wedding insurance through AllState can get a quote by following the link on Allstate's page to the Markel and Allstate partnership page.
 Those who need to file a claim against their policy may also be responsible for a deductible.
 Lastly, coverage doesn’t extend to honeymoons, but AllState does offer separate policies to protect those trips for couples planning to travel after their wedding.